artemchernii/Angular-Complete-Guide-2021-Edition/README.md

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Tests
 <p>
-    For now I didn't make any tests for this project
+    For now I didn't make any tests for this project.
 </p>